Electoral district of Cook

-Cook is an electoral district in Queensland, Australia.
+Cook is an electoral district represented in the Legislative Assembly of the Australian state of Queensland.
 Cook covers the vast Cape York Peninsula north of Cairns, including the resort town of Port Douglas and the Torres Strait Islands.

-It is named after British navigator James Cook, who charted the coast and landed on Possession Island – one of the Torres Strait islands – in 1770.
+The seat is named after British navigator James Cook, who charted the coast and landed on Possession Island – one of the Torres Strait islands – in 1770.

+Since 2024 the member for Cook has been David Kempton of the Liberal National Party.

 History

 1883 election

 In the 1883 election, there were four candidates for the (then) two-member electorate.
 They were: